pacificclimate/ClimDown/README.rst

 "ClimDown" is a Climate Downscaling package for the `R statistical programming language`.
-It was written at the `Pacific Climate Impacts Consortium`_ (PCIC) with support from `Environment Canada`_.
+It was written at the `Pacific Climate Impacts Consortium`_ (PCIC) with support from `Environment and Climate Change Canada`_.

-The package provides routines for downscaling coarse scale global climate model (GCM) output to a fine spatial resolution.
+The package provides routines for statistical downscaling of coarse scale global climate model (GCM) output to a fine spatial resolution.

 PCIC's suite of routines include several different (yet related) downscaling techniques: